jeffalot/scheduling-excercise/README.md

 ### Ruby Style Norms
 * Boolean variable names should end with question marks
 * Variable names are typically lowercase snake_case
+* Multi-line comments are not typically used supposedly?
+Just use a series of single-line comments

 ## References
 * https://github.com/ThibaultJanBeyer/cheatsheets/blob/master/Ruby-Cheatsheet.md